-Throughout the world riots have erupted on to the streets in reaction to injustice experienced by the population from those in power.
-Many are quick to suggest that the nature of the protest takes away from the cause.
+Throughout the world, riots have erupted in reaction to injustice experienced by the population from those in power.
+Many are quick to suggest that the violent nature of the protest takes away from the cause.
+Others point to the real political change that arises from protesters' (and rioters') demands.
 But is rioting ever justified?

 There are instances where no other action can be taken to ensure that justice is achieved, other avenues for redress have been exhausted, and some form of violence is needed to move governments to action.